LunaTechsDev/Luna-shooter-engine/README.md

-# Luna Social System
+# Luna Shooter Engine
 ### Author LunaTechs - Kino
-> An RPGMakerMV/MZ plugin that adds a social system to your game.
+> An RPGMakerMV/MZ plugin that adds a shoot em-up style mini game to your game.